Count von Racowitza: Life

 A diplomat in Bavarian service, Wilhelm von Dönniges (d.
 1872), father of Helene von Dönniges (1846–1911) intended the prince to marry his daughter.
-She preferred a Social Democratic leader of the labour movement, Ferdinand Lassalle, known for his independence from persons such as Karl Marx.
+She preferred a Social Democratic leader of the Labour movement, Ferdinand Lassalle, known for his independence from persons such as Karl Marx.

-When her father heard of their plans to marry he locked her in a room and arranged an engagement with Prince Iancu Racoviță.
+When her father heard of their plans to marry, he locked her in a room and arranged an engagement with Prince Iancu Racoviță.
 Lassalle challenged Helene's father.
-When the Prince heard of this, he took over Lassalle's challenge - this was a common duelling procedure, when an older man was challenged by a younger one.
-Lassalle had no experience in the use of pistols and only one day to prepare.
-Shot in the groin, Ferdinand Lassalle died in Switzerland.
+When the Prince heard of this, he took over Lassalle's challenge, a common duelling procedure, when an older man was challenged by a younger man.
+Lassalle had little experience in the use of pistols and only one day to prepare.
+Racoviță, despite also being inexperienced, spent the previous afternoon intensely training.
+Racoviță shot Lassalle in the abdomen, and Lassale's return shot missed.
+Lassale spent 3 days heavily drugged with opium before dying on 31 August, 1864.

-Following the duel Racoviţă fell ill and died not long after Helene von Dönniges married him.
-His widow married a second time an actor named Friedmann and became an actress herself.
+Following the duel, Racoviţă fell ill and died a few months after Helene von Dönniges married him.
+She married a second time to an actor named Siegwart Friedmann and became an actress herself.
 This marriage ended in divorce in 1873.
-Together with her third husband, the Russian nobleman Sergej Jegorowitsch Schewitsch, she then moved to America, returning to Europe in 1890.
+Together with her third husband, editor of the New Yorker Volkszeitung, Sergei Shevitch, she moved to America, returning to Europe in 1890.
+Four days after his death on 27 September, 1911, she took her own life.